thingsboard/tbmq/ui-ngx/src/assets/getting-started/guide-java-ws.md

 This guide will walk you through setting up an MQTT over WebSocket client in Java using the Eclipse Paho library.
 You'll learn how to install the Paho library, connect to an MQTT broker using WebSocket, subscribe to a topic, and publish a message using Java.

-##### Install MQTT client
+##### Prerequisites
-To include this library in your Maven project, add the following dependency to your `pom.xml` file:
+In order to use Paho library in your Maven project, please make sure you have added the following dependency to your `pom.xml` file:

 ```bash
 <dependencies>